Ashleshad/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection-ML

 Breast cancer is a disease in which abnormal breast cells grow out of control and form tumours.
+The class column in the given daatset will tell us whether the tumor is 'mailgnant' or 'beningn'

 After performing EDA:
 - Split Dataset into Training and Testing data